andeggs/Blog/_posts/2015-11-08-The-New-Rules-Of-Digital-Marketing.md

 title: The new rules of digital marketing
 ---

+How can digital marketers co-ordinate content and data across fragmented systems?

 “Multichannel marketing at its most complex includes automation, personalisation, attribution and resolution or transaction across every marketing and communications channel.” - _[The Reality of Multichannel Marketing](https://econsultancy.com/reports/the-reality-of-multichannel-marketing)_, Econsultancy

 ## Single view, not single place